rengeng1986/Sidebar-Tabs/README.md

 # Sidebar-Tab
 # Task:
-To create adaptive web page layout from .psd.
+To create response page layout from .psd.
 The page should work in latest browsers since IE10.

 To create script(whithout any library) for `tabs`: